TaitoUnited/taito-cli/docs/docs/05-configuration.md

 - _cloudsql-gserviceaccount.key:copy/devops_: A token for external google-cloudsql service that acts as a database proxy.
 Token is copied from devops namespace to this one.
 - _github-buildbot.token:read/devops_: A token to access GitHub when making a release.
 Token is read from devops namespace, but need not be saved as it is only needed by CI/CD during build.

+You can use the following methods in your secret definition:

+- `random`: Randomly generated string.
+- `manual`: Manually entered string.
+- `file`: File.
+The file path is entered manually.
+- `htpasswd`: htpasswd file that contains 1-N user credentials.
+User credentials are entered manually.
+- `htpasswd-plain`: htpasswd file that contains 1-N user credentials.
+Passwords are stored in plain text.
+User credentials are entered manually.
+- `csrkey`: Secret key generated for certificate signing request (CSR).

 See the [secret management](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/plugins.md#secret-management) section of the plugins page for more information.

 ---